JungWhoNam/SpatialSlides/README.md

 SpatialSlides is a system that integrates immersive authoring directly into slide-based presentation workflows.
 (Left) Viewing Mode: The 3D model synchronizes with the slide.
 (Right) Authoring Mode: The user captures a snapshot to link a spatial view.

-The system is implemented as a decoupled client-server architecture that unifies the workflow:
+The system employs a decoupled client-server architecture to unify the workflow:

 1.  **Python Middleware**: A server that runs on the desktop and manages the PowerPoint instance via the Windows COM API.
 It monitors the active slide deck for changes.
 2.  **Unity Client**: An immersive XR application (Meta Quest 3) that renders the 3D content.